poult-lab/daily-word/english_words_ learning.md

 01.dispatch /dɪˈspætʃ/

-[v] Japan to dispatch senior envoy to China, NHK says, as travel warning drives tourism selloff in Tokyo.
+[v] Japan to dispatch senior envoy to China, NHK says, as travel warning drives tourism selloff in Tokyo./Korea to dispatch disaster relief team to Nepal to support flood recovery efforts.

 "to send sb/sth somewhere, especially for a special purpose"